What Are Underlying Causes in Aviation SMS

 A final probable culprit of underlying causes is that your safety data monitoring is insufficient.
 The most common underlying cause scenarios are one of these three – do they look familiar?

-• You are tracking the same safety metric data for a long time.
+- You have been tracking the same safety metric data for a long time.

 The safety data metrics you collect will need to grow as your aviation safety program matures.
 Organizations should continually be updating the metrics they track.
 Updates should focus on generating either more complex data metrics or adding new metrics to meet changing safety needs.